 - Add files to selected book records: Allows you to add or update the files associated with an existing book in your library.

 The Add books action can read metadata from a wide variety of ebook formats.
 In addition, it tries to guess metadata from the filename.
-See the Virtual Libraries section, to learn how to configure this.
+See the Guessing metadata from file names section, to learn how to configure this.

 The Edit metadata action has four variations which can be accessed by doing a right-click on the button.